Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-\paragraph{Definite Connections} \mbox{}\\ We mainly consider definite connections, ie connections such that the curvature 2-form is a definite triplet: \begin{Def}{\emph{Definite Connections}} \mbox{} \\ A $SU(2)$-connection $D = d + A^i \gt^i$, is called \emph{definite} if the conformal metric, $\tilde{X}^{ij} = F^i\W F^j \big/d^4x$, constructed from its curvature, $D^2=F^i \gt^i$, is definite. \end{Def} For any $SU(2)$-connection with potential $A^i \gt^i$, there is a unique conformal class of metric $\tilde{g}_{\text{ (F)}}$ such that the curvature $F^i \gt^i$ is self-dual.
-The definiteness of the connection then ensures that this conformal metric is invertible and of Euclidean signature (cf def \ref{Def: definite triplet} and prop \ref{Prop: Urbantke metric} ).
-Thus definite connections are associated with a ``good" metric.
+We mainly consider definite connections, i.e connections such that the curvature 2-form is a definite triplet: \begin{Definition}{\emph{Definite Connections}} \mbox{} \\ A $SU(2)$-connection $D = d + A^i \,\gs^i$, is called \emph{definite} if the conformal metric, $\tilde{X}^{ij} = F^i\W F^j \big/d^4x$, constructed from its curvature, $D^2=F^i \,\gs^i$, is definite. \end{Definition} For any $SU(2)$-connection with potential $A^i \,\gs^i$, there is a unique conformal class of metric $\tilde{g}_{\text{ (F)}}$ such that the curvature $F^i \,\gs^i$ is self-dual.
+The definiteness of the connection then ensures that this conformal metric is invertible and of Euclidean signature (cf Def \ref{Definition- Chiral Formulations of GR - Fundations: definite triplet} and Prop \ref{Proposition- Chiral Formulations of GR - Fundations: Urbantke metric} ).
+Thus definite connections are associated with a `good' metric.

 A definite connections also defines a notion of orientation.
-It is done by restricting to volume form $\mu_+$ such that $\tilde{X}^{ij} = F^i \W F^j \big /\mu_+ $ is \emph{positive} definite.
+It is done by restricting to volume form $\nu_+$ such that $\tilde{X}^{ij} = F^i \W F^j \big /\nu_+ $ is \emph{positive} definite.
 In the following whenever there is a need for an orientation, we will always take this one.

-We can also assign a \emph{sign} to a connection as follows: We consider co-frame $\left\{e^I\right\}_{I\in 0..3}$, orthonormal with respect to the Urbantke metric and oriented with the convention that we just described.
+We can also assign a \emph{sign} to a connection as follows: We consider co-frame $\left(e^I\right)_{I\in 0..3}$, orthonormal with respect to the Urbantke metric and oriented with the convention that we just described.
 They are defined up to Lorentz transformations and rescaling by a \emph{positive} function.
-From this tetrad we can construct a basis of self-dual 2-form $\left\{\gS^i \right\}_{i\in 1,2,3}$ through the relation \eqref{Sigma def (tetrad)}.
-Again $\left\{\gS^i\right\}_{i\in 1,2,3}$ is defined up to $SU(2)$ transformations and rescalings by \emph{positive} functions.
-By construction, the curvature $D^2 =F^i \gt^i$ is self-dual for the associated Urbantke metric and we can thus write
+From this tetrad we can construct a basis of self-dual 2-form $\left(\gS^i \right)_{i\in 1,2,3}$ through the relation \eqref{Chiral Formulations of GR - Fundations: Sigma def (tetrad)}.
+Again $\left(\gS^i\right)_{i\in 1,2,3}$ is defined up to $SU(2)$ transformations and rescalings by \emph{positive} functions.
+By construction, the curvature $D^2 =F^i \,\gs^i$ is self-dual for the associated Urbantke metric and we can thus write

-The sign of the connection is then defined as $\gs = \text{sign}\left(det\left(M\right)\right)$.
+The sign of the connection is then defined as $s = \text{sign}\left(det\left(M\right)\right)$.
 Note that this notion of sign makes sense as a result of $\left\{F^i\right\}_{i\in1,2,3}$ being defined up to $SU(2)$ transformations and $\left\{\gS^i\right\}_{i\in1,2,3}$ being defined up to $SU(2)$ transformations and positive rescaling.